SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 ## Task 4 - Filters
 Filters are a simple but powerful tool in Angular.
 They're primarily used to filter through collections or format values returned by Angular expressions.

-Let's list a few names in a simple view using concepts we've just learned.
+Let's start by listing a few names &amp; countries in a simple view using concepts we've just learned.

 **Task4.html**